CUBRID/cubrid-manual/en/sql/jsp.rst

 OUT Parameters of CUBRID OID type
 -------------------------------------------

-In case of using the OID type value for IN/OUT in CUBRID, use the value passed from the server.
+In case of using an OUT (or IN OUT) parameter of CUBRID OID type, declare the corresponding parameter of the Java method as an array of CUBRIDOID class (cubrid.sql.CUBRIDOID).

 .. code-block:: sql